Zach Edey scores 23, No. 24 Purdue tops No. 6 Gonzaga 84-66 - KTVZ

 AP Sports Writer

-Edey, Purdue’s 7-foot-4 center, was the catalyst for a big second half and took over for stretches.
-But he had a pretty good supporting cast.
-Caleb Furst added 10 points, and Purdue (5-0) shot 57 percent in the second half, made six of 11 3-point attempts and outrebounded the Bulldogs 46-31.
+Purdue’s 7-foot-4 center took over for stretches of the second half, but he had a pretty good supporting cast.
+Caleb Furst added 10 points, and Purdue shot 57 percent in the second half, made six of 11 3-point attempts and outrebounded the Bulldogs 46-31.

 And Purdue had an answer for every run the Gonzaga tried to make.